josephjquinn/word-wise/README.md

 Run the script: Execute the script with the prepared list of starting words.
 For each word in the list, the script simulates a specified number of Wordle games (e.g., 100) with that word as the initial guess.

 Results and Comparison: The script collects data on the average number of guesses required to solve the puzzle and the solve percentage for each starting word.
-This data will be saved to `starting_words_data.csv` for processing.
+This data will be saved to `output/starting_words.csv` for processing.

 ### Example Output